juicysteak7/rusthw1/README.md

 I used ChatGPT for suggestions on how to handle overflows which lead me to the checked arithmetic functions.

-Using all this knowledge the implementation of this algorithm was fairly straitforward.
+Using all this knowledge the implementation of this algorithm was fairly strait forward.

 ## Testing